 OBSESSION — Linda Thornburg

-Ham Cohen visits a century old tobacco farm looking for a slave ancestor and runs into another man on the same quest.
-The two of them get together for dinner to talk about their ancestors and life in general and the other man falls on the restaurant floor and dies.
+Ham Cohen visits a century-old tobacco farm looking for a slave ancestor and runs into another man on the same quest.
+The two men get together for dinner to talk about their ancestors and life in general and the other man falls on the restaurant floor and dies.
 Turns out he was murdered.
 Ham solves the mystery of who murdered him.

 GUIDE TO MURDER — Teresa Inge

-A trip to Virginia Beach turns deadly when Connar Randolph, owner of the historic Cavalier on the Hill, discovers a dead body on her property while giving a tour of the inn.
+A trip to Virginia Beach turns deadly when Connar Randolph, owner of the historic Cavalier on the Hill, discovers a dead body on the property while giving a tour of the inn.

 A TRI-ING DAY — Smita Harish Jain

 James Parker, the proverbial 98-pound weakling, has only one enemy … that he knows of.
 Tired of losing to Patrick Swann – in school, in work, in love, and in life – Parker sets out to beat him at his own game, triathlon.
 Entered in the fictional Battle of Aquia Creek Sesquitennial Half Ironman, both men compete in the same age group, giving James a chance to finally claim a victory over Swann and Swann a chance to crush James once and for all.
 Thinking he has designed the perfect end to his nemesis’s tyranny, Parker rests easy, until the end, when he realizes that it is he who has been his own worst enemy.